TimBeyer/node-dlx/README.md

 You can generate a CPU profile of the algorithm using `npm run benchmark`.
 It will create a file called `profile.cpuprofile` which you can then load into the Chrome inspector.
 To do this, you will need to install the optional dependency `v8-profiler`.

+## Examples

+The [benchmark directory](https://github.com/TimBeyer/node-dlx/tree/master/benchmark) implements encoders for the n-queens and pentomino tiling problems.
+They aren't very optimized (the pentomino tiling does not consider symmetries) but you can use them as examples for how to encode your constraints for the library.